– For many years now, the plant has occupied a leading position in the industry. Tell us about the milestones of the development of the company?

 Have you extended the system use?

-– This year we have started using ELMA CRM module after slightly modifying it.
+– This year we have started using the ELMA CRM module after slightly modifying it.

 – What are the most significant achievements you made due to the implementation of ELMA?

 – Transparency and speed of the process execution.
-We haven’t checked it deliberately, but I guess the operation speed when working with paper regulation was about thirty per cent lower as compared to now.
+We haven’t checked it deliberately, but I guess the operation speed when working with paper regulation was about thirty percent lower as compared to now.
 The system also has provided an easy search for documents.
-For example, the employees can access information on orders.
-At any time, each process participant from the manufacturing or marketing branch can check the process stage or find all the necessary order related documents.
+For example, employees can access information on orders.
+At any time, each process participant from the manufacturing or marketing branch can check the process stage or find all the necessary order-related documents.

 – How would you evaluate the impact of ELMA implementation?

 – The processes are executed in due time and with the desired results – these are the parameters that can be set and monitored in ELMA.
-This approach disciplines employees, improves their performance.
-In general, the implementation of the process management system changes the corporate culture, which contributes to the company development.
+This approach disciplines employees and improves their performance.
+In general, the implementation of the process management system changes the corporate culture, which contributes to the company’s development.

 – What advice can you give to those who think of business processes implementation in their company?